stb-tester/apt2ostree/README.md

    a chroot before checking the results back in again.

 Building stage 1 is fast and is currently the primary focus of this tool.
-`apt2ostree` contains a naive implementation of stage 2 should be reliable, but has various issues:
+`apt2ostree` contains a naive implementation of stage 2 which should be reliable, but has various issues:

 * It requires superuser privileges - we use `sudo` to check the files out as root.
 A production implementation might prefer to run this using `fakeroot` or